 The role of the Provincial Operating Committees is to review applications for bad debt write-offs due to non-payment from a broker or agent, and to provide a recommendation to the Association to accept or reject the write-off.
 This committee also reviews appeals by servicing carriers, brokers, or insureds when the rules cause undue hardship in individual cases only.
-The committee reviews applications from new brokers for appointment to a servicing carrier.
+The Provincial Operating Committees review relevant applications from new brokers for appointment to a servicing carrier.

-The role of the Accounting Committee is to review and support the Association management on auditing and accounting, as required, including but not limited to developing accounting procedures for servicing carriers, the insurance pools under management, and the Association's head office, and to review the format and content of various reports for members, which are produced on a monthly or annual basis.
+The role of the Accounting Committee is to review and support the Association management on auditing and accounting, as required, including but not limited to developing accounting procedures for servicing carriers, the insurance pools under management, and the Association's head office.
+It also reviews the format and content of various reports for members, which are produced on a monthly or annual basis.